andrew/ultimate-awesome/README.md

 - [awesome-point-clouds-registration](https://github.com/wsunid/awesome-point-clouds-registration) - A list of papers about point clouds registration.
 - [Awesome-Evaluation-of-Visual-Generation](https://github.com/ziqihuangg/Awesome-Evaluation-of-Visual-Generation) - A list of works on evaluation of visual generation models, including evaluation metrics, models, and systems.
 - [awesome-MLSecOps](https://github.com/RiccardoBiosas/awesome-MLSecOps) - A curated list of MLSecOps tools and resources for securing machine learning and AI systems - adversarial ML defense, LLM security, AI red teaming, model scanning, supply-chain protection, and MLOps pipeline security.
-- [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
 - [Awesome-DEM](https://github.com/DahnJ/Awesome-DEM) - Overview of Digital Elevation Model (DEM) datasets.
 - [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [awesome-kde](https://github.com/shvedes/awesome-kde) - A curated list of awesome KDE applications, plugins, and resources.
 - [awesome-low-code](https://github.com/zenitysec/awesome-low-code) - Awesome Low Code platforms, vendors, tools and resources.
 - [awesome-generative-engine-optimization](https://github.com/amplifying-ai/awesome-generative-engine-optimization) - A curated guide to Generative Engine Optimization (GEO) resources: guides, tools & research to boost visibility in AI-powered search engines.
-- [awesome-claude-skills](https://github.com/karanb192/awesome-claude-skills) - 🎯 The definitive collection of 50+ verified Awesome Claude Skills for Claude Code, Claude.ai, and API.
-Boost productivity with TDD, debugging, git workflows, document processing, and more.
-Community-driven, actively maintained.
 - [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - A curated list of resources for the conservation, development, and documentation of low resource (human) languages.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-react-native-native-modules](https://github.com/prscX/awesome-react-native-native-modules) - A curated list of Awesome ReactNative: Native Modules Guidelines/Components/News/Tools/Learning Materials.
 - [awesome-arxiv](https://github.com/artnitolog/awesome-arxiv) - Curated resources for discovering, reading, and working with arXiv papers.
 - [awesome-woocommerce](https://github.com/lukecav/awesome-woocommerce) - Plugins and code snippets to improve your WooCommerce store.
+- [awesome-aigc-image-video-detection](https://github.com/ant-research/awesome-aigc-image-video-detection) - A curated collection of the latest research and resources on AI-Generated Image and Video Detection.
 - [awesome-faceReenactment](https://github.com/DaddyJin/awesome-faceReenactment) - Papers about Face Reenactment/Talking Face Generation.
 - [awesome-42](https://github.com/leeoocca/awesome-42) - 😎 A list of useful resources, links and more for @42School students.
 - [awesome-web-storage](https://github.com/softvar/awesome-web-storage) - :sunglasses: Everything you need to know about Client-side Storage.